Can I Make a Good Living as a Hypnotherapist?

 The problem is that there are a lot of great therapists out there who don't know how to market their business properly.
 When I started out, I had no idea how to attract clients.
 By the time I paid for room hire and travel, I was lucky to make about £20 per client (which, when you consider the prep time, session time and admin time amounted to less than the minimum wage!).
 Much as I enjoyed the work, I had a family to support.
 And so, I learned about effective marketing.
 It took me a long time but eventually I reached the point where I was earning three times as much as I had as an academic.

-Specialising in a particular area is one of the simplest ways to attract clients and stand out from the crowd.
-When you’re “a hypnotherapist,” you’re competing with everyone.
-When you’re “a hypnotherapist who helps with X,” you become memorable—and searchable.
+Specialising also makes marketing easier.
+When you’re “a hypnotherapist”, you’re competing with everyone.
+When you’re “a hypnotherapist who helps with X”, you become memorable, and searchable.

 I have clients throughout the world who contact me specifically because of the areas I specialise in, including: